Who are you, and what do you do?

 My browser of choice is, of course, Google Chrome loaded with my favourite plugins: Lastpass, Hangouts and Readability.

 I have tried to move my working set of software into the Cloud.
-All my website passwords are random and tracked in Lastpass; I use either of di.fm or Google Music for listening to music; Google Apps is used for Mail, Calendar, Contacts, Docs and Tasks; and Readability for "tl;dr" functionality (with articles sent to the Kindle app automatically).
+All my website passwords are random and tracked in Lastpass; I use either of di.fm or Google Play Music for listening to music; Google Apps is used for Mail, Calendar, Contacts, Docs and Tasks; and Readability for "tl;dr" functionality.

 And last, but certainly not least, FreeAgent helps me out with all the paperwork for my company (invoicing, taxes, timesheets, accounts, etc.).